Sudhanshu-m/CrossChainGasTracker/replit.md

 ## Overview

 This is a React-based web application that tracks real-time gas prices across multiple blockchain networks (Ethereum, Polygon, and Arbitrum).
-The application provides live gas price monitoring, historical data visualization, and transaction cost simulation capabilities.
-It uses WebSocket connections for real-time updates and implements a sophisticated charting system with candlestick visualizations.
+The application provides live gas price monitoring, historical data visualization, wallet simulation, and transaction cost analysis.
+It uses WebSocket connections for real-time updates and implements a sophisticated charting system with candlestick visualizations and real ETH/USD pricing from Uniswap V3.

 ## User Preferences